zip321/crashdump/crashdump.md

 System resets and/or power cycling the CPU's in reaction to an error event must be disabled or delayed until after crashdump collection has completed.

-### PECI Interface Library (libpeci.c)

-These functions serve as an interface to the PECI Driver and provide a higher level interface to the PECI processor commands used for the extraction of data.

-### Standalone PECI Executable (peci_cmds.c)

-A standalone PECI interface is provided for manual testing of commands, see the Usage comments in the file for input parameter definitions.

 ### Data Extraction Dependencies

 PECI Access to record data is restricted according to the following table.